Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Qualitative Experiments

 We use the same architecture of autoencoders as GZS-Net \cite{ge2020zero} and \textit{Fonts} dataset \cite{ge2020zero}.
+Fig.~\ref{fig:4}(a) shows the high-level structure about how CIR (blue and green block) compatible to GZS-Net (grey).
 The latent feature after encoder $E$ is a 100-dim vector, and each of the five \textit{Fonts} attributes (content, size, font color, background color, font) covers 20-dim.
 The decoder $D$, symmetric to $E$, takes the 100-dim vector as input and outputs a synthesized sample.
-We use the same Group-Supervised learning training strategy as GZS-Net except for adding our regularization loss term Eq.~\ref{Eq.1}, which is exactly the same as the one described in Sec.~\ref{sec:3.3} and Fig.~\ref{fig:1} (d).
-Besides the reconstruction loss $L_\textrm{r}$, swap reconstruction loss $L_\textrm{sr}$ and cycle swap reconstruction loss $L_\textrm{csr}$ w`hich are same as GSL, we add a regularization reconstruction loss $L_\textrm{reg}$.
+We use the same Group-Supervised learning training strategy as GZS-Net except for adding our regularization loss term Eq.~\ref{Eq.1}, which is exactly the same as the one described in Sec.~\ref{sec:3.3} and Fig.~\ref{fig:3} (b).
+Besides the reconstruction loss $L_\textrm{r}$, swap reconstruction loss $L_\textrm{sr}$ and cycle swap reconstruction loss $L_\textrm{csr}$ which are same as GSL, we add a regularization reconstruction loss $L_\textrm{reg}$.
 The total loss function is:

 where $\lambda_\textrm{sr}, \lambda_\textrm{csr}, \lambda_\textrm{CIR} > 0$ control the relative importance of the loss terms.